canonical/manual-tls-certificates-operator/docs/how-to/h-provision-certificates.md

-# How to configure per-unit TLS certificates
+# How to provide TLS certificates to requesting charms
-TLS Certificates Operator allows to configure different certificates for different units of the same desired application.
+TLS Certificates Operator allows the provisioning of certificates to requiring charms.

 ## 1. Retrieve the certificate signing request
 The first thing is to retrieve the certificate signing request created by the requirer application.